survivejs/webpack-book/manuscript/advanced_techniques/05_configuring_react.md

 The benefit of doing this is that it allows us to process our webpack configuration itself using the same language rules.
 The rules will also be shared with Babel running outside of webpack.
 This can be useful for package authors.

 T> If you want to process your webpack configuration through Babel, name your webpack configuration as *webpack.config.babel.js*.
 Webpack will notice you want to use Babel and execute your configuration through it.

+W> There are times when caching Babel compilation can surprise you.
+This can happen particularly if your dependencies change in a way that *babel-loader* default caching mechanism doesn't notice.
+If you want full control over caching behavior, override `cacheIdentifier` with a string that has been derived based on data that should invalidate the cache.
+This is where [Node.js crypto API](https://nodejs.org/api/crypto.html) and especially its MD5 related functions can come in handy.

 ### Setting Up *.babelrc*